phillipfjimenez/Windows-CLI-Extractor-MySQL-MSSQL-ORACLESQL-POSTGRESQL-via-BAT-file/README.md

 7. To Run the **SQL Script**, run **extract.bat** from **CLI-Directory** then Enter the **SQL Script Filename**.
 8. You can also open **Command Prompt **and **Locate** the bat file to run.

-## Thanks to each Creator of this each CLI SQL Tools.
+## Thanks to each Creator of this CLI SQL Tools.